The Peninsula New York: Opening and foreclosure

 The hotel opened on October 1, 1905; its first guest was Senator Hanna's widow.
 Originally, the Gotham operated as an apartment hotel, and most of the units had already been leased to long-term residents, including all the units on Fifth Avenue.
 Other early residents included Platt and financier James J. Hill.
 In addition, because the Gotham did not have a liquor license, it hired some employees specifically to obtain alcoholic beverages from nearby establishments.
 By April 1906, the 55th Street Company was negotiating to sell the hotel for $3 million.
 Meanwhile, in 1906, New York state legislators attempted once more to amend state law so the Gotham could obtain a liquor license without the Fifth Avenue Presbyterian Church's consent.
 Governor Higgins let the bill expire, so the bill was introduced again in early 1907.
 The state legislature passed the bill in May 1907, only for governor Charles Evans Hughes to veto the bill.

 Bennett only operated the hotel for two years, and he sold his lease in October 1907 to restaurateur Carl Berger.
 The Hotel Gotham Company, which operated the hotel, surrendered it to the 55th Street Company in December 1907 due to non-payment of rent.
 Berger angrily quit as the hotel's manager on July 1, 1908, when Luke M. Boomer, Harry Merry, and E. R. Grabow took over the hotel.
 Two days later, Gilbert H. Montague was appointed as the hotel's receiver, despite Henry Goodwin's claim that the receiver had no rights to the hotel's operation.
 William R. Wood and Charles L. Weatherbee leased the Gotham Hotel in August 1908 and appointed Frederick V. Weishart as the manager.
 At the time, the hotel had never made a profit.
-Bennett, despondent over his own troubles, fatally shot himself at his Gotham Hotel apartment in September 1908.
+Bennett fatally shot himself at his Gotham Hotel apartment in September 1908.

+By late 1908, the hotel was unable to pay off relatively small debts such as a butcher's $741 bill.
 A foreclosure auction was scheduled for the hotel in October 1908 after the Knickerbocker Trust Company foreclosed on a $500,000 mortgage.
 The Gotham was overshadowed by more luxurious hotels, like the St. Regis across the street and the Plaza Hotel a few blocks north, but the Real Estate Record and Guide reported that the foreclosure was solely because of the liquor bill.
 Benjamin P. Cheney bought the hotel for about $2.5 million the same month, beating out two other bidders.
 The sale did not affect Wood and Weatherbee's management of the hotel; the men paid $175,000 a year.
 Yet another bill to allow the hotel to obtain a liquor license was proposed in 1909, but the bill failed, as did another in 1911.
 The new owner, meanwhile, planned to convert the Gotham into a transient hotel and renovate the dining terrace into a Japanese restaurant.
 However, the Gotham's terrace restaurant was demolished after Fifth Avenue was widened in 1911, since the terrace protruded 14 ft into the street.